aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 ## CL/Shell Interfaces (AXI-4)

-All interfaces except the inter-FPGA links uses the AXI-4 protocol.
+All interfaces except the inter-FPGA links use the AXI-4 protocol.
+There are slower speed control interfaces that use the AXI-Lite protocol.
 The AXI-4 interfaces in the Shell have the following restrictions:

 -   AxSIZE – All transfers must be at the entire width of the bus.
 While byte-enables bitmap are supported, it must adhere to the interface protocol (i.e. PCIe contiguous byte enables on all transfers larger than 64-bits).